unioslo/zabbix-auto-config/README.md

     return host
 ```

-See the [`Host`](https://github.com/unioslo/zabbix-auto-config/blob/2b45f1cb7da0d46b8b218005ebbf751cb17f8793/zabbix_auto_config/models.py#L111-L123) class in `zabbix_auto_config/models.py` for the available fields that can be accessed and modified.

 Any module that contains a function named `modify` which takes a `Host` and returns a `Host` is recognized as a host modifier module.
 Type annotations are optional, but recommended.

+See the [`Host`](https://github.com/unioslo/zabbix-auto-config/blob/2b45f1cb7da0d46b8b218005ebbf751cb17f8793/zabbix_auto_config/models.py#L111-L123) class in `zabbix_auto_config/models.py` for the available fields that can be accessed and modified.
+One restriction applies: the `modify` function should _never_ modify the hostname of the host.
+Attempting to do so will result in an error.

 ## Host inventory